 - COVID-19 - looking at what has been learned for patient safety and how best to drive improvements in recovery from the pandemic and into the future

 We are pleased to be able to include keynote contributions from:

-The discussion is bringing together stakeholders with key policy officials who are due to attend from the CQC; the DHSC; States of Guernsey; and the Welsh Government - as well as parliamentary pass-holders from the House of Lords.
+The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from the CQC; the MHRA; DHSC; HM Treasury; the States of Guernsey; and the Welsh Government - as well as parliamentary pass-holders from the House of Lords.